Your cart is currently empty!

 I joined WPA in January 2015, a complete beginner in pottery, having only done an 8-week course in 2011 before embarking on my PhD data collection in Laos.
 When I graduated from my PhD in 2014, my New Year’s resolution was to re-join the club as a member.
 At the time, there was no one in the workshop coordinator role, and there were very few opportunities for learning.
 In 2016 I was asked to join the committee and take on the workshop coordinator role, which I was glad to do, because I was so eager to create learning opportunities for myself and others.

 We met monthly, and often our committee meetings would often run over 3 hours.
 I would go straight from my full-time job to the committee meeting at 5:30pm, which might not end until until close to 9pm, and by the time I got home it would be 9:30, I wouldn’t have eaten dinner until 10pm, when I had to work at 9am the next day.
 A lot of the other committee members were retired, or didn’t have 9-5 jobs, so it wasn’t as big an issue to them, but this was really exhausting and challenging for me.
-I tried raising this as an issue — perhaps the club could subsidise meals for committee members when meetings ran over 2.5 hours like the community bike workshop I volunteering at did?
+I tried raising this as an issue — perhaps the club could subsidise meals for committee members when meetings ran over 2.5 hours like the community bike workshop I volunteered at did?

 In 2018 I won the ‘best first time exhibitor’ award at the annual exhibition Ceramicus with my piece ‘Vagina Teapot‘.
 Sam Duckor-Jones was the selector, who is well known for his work with prominent phalluses.